HTTP5214-Winter2023/starter/standup-logs/Standup-Logs-BassilYounes.md

-#Standup-logs Bassil Younes
+# Stand-up log for Bassil Younes

-(I dont really know how this works but im working on Wenbo's file?)

-Course Introduction
+## Jan 16th

+Last time, I worked on learning about this course and how to work in collaborative environments

+Today, I'm going to work on figuring out my pain points

+Here's a list of stuff that's blocking me from moving ahead with my work:

+- Keeping notes of my pain points

-Jan 18th
+## Jan 18th

-Learn how about the Agile work flow.
+Last time, I worked on figuring out pain points for the program

-Learn how to use Git.
+Today, I'm going to work on learning how to use git.

-Create Kanban board
-Creat branch and stand up log.
+Here's a list of stuff that's blocking me from moving ahead with my work:

+- Actually knowing how git works